leonardoanalista/facilmock/README.md

 facilmock
 =========

 Exposes an API to mock endpoints for ExpressJS apps.
-It is a handy way to temporary change the behavior of your mocked service calls.
+It is a handy way to temporarily change the behavior of your mocked service calls.

 ## Useful for developers, Continous integration.
 Use case: